 - Member, Bar Association of San Francisco

-- Co-chair, Legislative and Legal Affairs Committee - Northern California Human Resources Association, East Bay Region
+- Former co-chair, Legislative and Legal Affairs Committee - Northern California Human Resources Association, East Bay Region

-- Member, Board of Directors - Northern California Human Resources Association, East Bay Region
+- Former member, Board of Directors - Northern California Human Resources Association, East Bay Region

 - Volunteer, Head-Royce School Auction Committee, 2009-2011